 Modification: Drop down to your knees if you need it as an easier version.

 Form: Laying flat on your belly with arms out in above you and legs straight; lift your arms and legs (all 4) off the ground, hold 1 second and then return to the floor.
 This movement is going to work the lower back, as well as the backs of shoulders and glutes.
 Make sure you utilize that hold so that those low back muscles really feel it.
 This is a very simple movement, but necessary for the integrity of the low back.

 Importance of strength building

 Strength training is incredibly important!
 I will say it again, strength training is incredibly important!
 Not only is it cool to gain some muscle, but we use our strength for everything.
 Getting out of a chair, pushing a door open, carrying laundry…we need strength to complete ALL daily activities.
 Imagine in you got sick, or had to spend time in the hospital.
 Having a base strength is going to help you fight whatever is bringing you down, but it will also help you bounce back faster.
+Let me also say that resistance training is so beneficial for weight loss and aging.
+It helps with weight loss because the more muscle tissue you have, the more calories you burn at rest (winning!).
+Strength training is important for age because as we age we tend to have a drop in specific hormones, and those drops can cause weak bones, and overall tissue loss.
 So next time you want to just get on the treadmill and do a bunch of cardio, think about your future and pick up some dumbbells instead.